 Salt and pepper

-Pre heat oven 180 degree C. Marinade Lamb with cranberries bourbon sauce and refrigerate for 1 hours.
+Pre heat oven 180 degrees C. Marinade Lamb with cranberries bourbon sauce and refrigerate for 1 hours.
 Put kettle on.
 Once boil put in saucepan to boil the carrots, beans, and asparagus.
 Boil for about 10 minutes for carrots, removed set aside until later; the rest add another 4 minutes.
-Dont want it to be too soft nor too hard.
+Don’t want it to be too soft nor too hard.
 Removed and set aside keep warm cover with foil.

 Remove the cherries pan from oven, set aside keep warm with foil and add the lamb rumps in and put the pan back into oven.
 Cook the rump 10 minutes on one side then a further 8-10 minutes the other side for medium.
 For medium to well done add extra 4 minutes per side.
 Cook to your liking.

 Add watercress and the remaining zest, stir and check for salt and pepper of the reduced sauce.
 Add extra salt and pepper or jam and or vinegar to taste if necessary.
 Then add carrots, beans and asparagus into the sauce.
 Cover and let simmer for extra 2-3 minutes until warm up and soften a bit yet you want carrots to have some crunchy bits.

 Remove, distribute, assemble vegetables and set aside keep warm on 4 heated serving plates.
 Once lamb is done add to the heated plates.
 Pour the remaining marinade from hot pan to lamb and spoons sauce over the vegetables.
 Serve with Pinot Noir.